How to apply

 • under 18 years old and not getting any benefits

-• getting income-related Employment and Support Allowance (ESA)
+• getting Income-related Employment and Support Allowance (ESA)

 You can apply by either: